under-Peter/OMEinsum.jl/README.md

 *Note: why the test coverage is not 100%* - GPU-code coverage is not evaluated although we test the GPU code properly on gitlab.
 Ignoring the GPU-code, the actual coverage is at about _97%_.

 *Warning: since v0.4, OMEinsum does not optimize the contraction order anymore.
-One has to use nested einsum to specify the contraction order manually, e.g. `ein"(ijk,jkl),klm->im"(x, y, z)`.*
+One has to use nested einsum to specify the contraction order manually, e.g. `ein"(ijk,jkl),klm->im"(x, y, z)`.* Please check out the [documentation](https://under-Peter.github.io/OMEinsum.jl/dev/contractionorder/) for more details.

 ## Install